nazime1/Principles-of-Software/docs/usability.md

 Software designers must also consider visibility when creating the UI and UX for a system.
 For example, color blindness is pervasive, with roughly 8\% of all males unable to distinguish red from green.
 With that in mind, it is good practice not to differentiate different items by color alone.
 To design for visibility, make the system state visible: keep the user informed about what is happening in the application.
 For instance, keep the cursor, selection highlight, and status bar visible.
 Prompt feedback about user actions is also helpful and keeps users engaged.

 Even motor control and function affect software; humans use **Closed-Loop Control**.
-We <span style="color:blue;">get sensory feedback, correct errors accordingly, and consciously, continuously, adjust muscle movements, with a cycle time of about 140ms</span>.
+We <span style="color:#0091ff;">get sensory feedback, correct errors accordingly, and consciously, continuously, adjust muscle movements, with a cycle time of about 140ms</span>.
 An excellent example is threading a needle - a slow process requiring total attention.
-We also use **Open-Loop Control**, where <span style="color:blue;">the motor processor runs with no feedback in a cycle time of around 70ms</span>.
+We also use **Open-Loop Control**, where <span style="color:#0091ff;">the motor processor runs with no feedback in a cycle time of around 70ms</span>.
 Open-loop control in practice exhibits itself in a gymnast's double-back somersault - it is a swift process!

-Finally, we also have something called **Fitt's Law**, which <span style="color:blue;">measures the time it takes a human to point at a target of `S` size from a distance `D`</span>.
+Finally, we also have something called **Fitt's Law**, which <span style="color:#0091ff;">measures the time it takes a human to point at a target of `S` size from a distance `D`</span>.
 That function can be measured as

 `T = RT + MT = a + b log(D / S)`

 , where `RT` is Reaction Time, `MT` is Movement Time, and `b log(D / S)` is the index difficulty of the pointing task, such as moving a hand.
 Fitt's Law applies only if a path to the target is unconstrained.
-The **Steering Law**, ``T = RT + MT = a + b(D / S)``, is <span style="color:blue;">applied when the path is constrained to something like a tunnel</span>.
+The **Steering Law**, ``T = RT + MT = a + b(D / S)``, is <span style="color:#0091ff;">applied when the path is constrained to something like a tunnel</span>.

 Keeping Fitt's Law and the Steering Law in mind, make important targets big or nearby and avoid steering tasks in applications.
 Provide shortcuts, such as keyboard accelerators, styles, bookmarks, and history, to increase usability.

 ## Safety

-**Modes** are <span style="color:blue;">states in which actions have different meanings</span>, as in vim's insert mode vs. vim's command mode.
+**Modes** are <span style="color:#0091ff;">states in which actions have different meanings</span>, as in vim's insert mode vs. vim's command mode.
 Avoid mode errors by eliminating them, making them visible, or putting disjoint action sets in different modes.
 Programmers and users alike need feedback about which mode their application is in.

 To further increase safety, consider what the user might already know about an application's tools: